- 1. IT unattended remote access and troubleshooting

-IT admins can resolve issues quickly and efficiently for non-technical users or those out in the field with a remote control software for Android and other devices.
+IT admins can resolve issues quickly and efficiently for non-technical users or those out in the field using the unrestricted remote control feature built wtihin a MDM software.
 Any IT support and services can be administered in real-time and from the comfort of the admin’s office.

 2. Bulk and two-way file transfer for multiple devices

 Bulk file transfer allows your business to send multiple files to different groups of devices in your fleet.
 Two-way file transfer allows you to send or retrieve files between two devices.
 Whatever MDM solution you choose, make sure data transfer is secured between devices with encryption.

 3. Device grouping, monitoring, and security management

 A robust interface for device management and reporting is vital in order to remotely monitor Android devices.
 For reporting purposes, device-level analytics, alert options, and a real-time dashboard can help you easily scan your devices and their status.
 Device grouping allows you to group your devices, which is a convenience that is important to have when you’re managing hundreds of remote devices.

 Include your IT team in fully vetting your MDM solution selection and its features.
 You don’t want to commit to a tool that doesn’t integrate well with what you already have.
 Asset management should include the capability to register, configure and monitor Android devices, along with reporting on their status.
 You should also be able to generate reports on the number, type, and operating systems of registered devices.